jnozzi/cocoadev.com/markdown/MultiplicationVsDivision.md

 I'm a little surprised that the above loops compile to any code at all since they don't do anything.
 Are you optimizing?
 Aside from the need to make sure the compiler puts *something* in, we're probably interested in the optimized result.
 Maybe?

 I don't know how good clock() is, but I do know that mach_absolute_time() is the highest precision timer in Mac OS X.  There's a bit of a hoop to jump through to convert the units involved to seconds, but you can use the numbers as a relative measure.
-Or, code to do the conversion is on the General/AlternativesToPrefixing page.
+Or, code to do the conversion is on the AlternativesToPrefixing page.

 ----